 This simple but 100% homemade version of green bean casserole is the ultimate version.
 Should I start with the homemade cream of mushroom soup that is so good it’s going to get a post of its own?
 Or do I jump right in with those crispy fried shallots?
 Maybe I should mention up front that this casserole has a good helping of Gruyere cheese in the sauce, as well as some sherry and nutmeg for the best flavor EVER.

-Why this green bean casserole is the one you need on your Thanksgiving menu this year
+why this is the green bean casserole you need on your Thanksgiving table this year

 You’ve got a lot of green bean casseroles to choose from, I get it, but this one is really really special…